CodeWithOz/vsix-to-vscodium/README.md

 - Show failed installs in final message when installation is complete, especially when installing multiple extensions
 - Allow updates of extensions that have newer versions of what's installed
 - Allow selecting extensions for install instead of just installing everything in VS Code
-  - Some extensions actually don't make sense to copy, e.g., GitHub Copilot when running Cursor or Windsurf
+  - Some extensions actually don't make sense to copy, e.g., GitHub Copilot when running Windsurf
 - Don't install disabled extensions
   - Perhaps add a flag that allows user to specify that disabled extensions should also be installed
 - Use open-vsx extensions directly when extensions are already available there